 - Costly add-ons for analytics and AI features

 Aircall is an international business phone system that offers local numbers in over 100 countries.
 You can use ring groups and advanced call routing to better distribute calls to your global team.
-Then, tap into the power dialer to speed up your cold calling, which can help you build new relationships with prospects worldwide.
+Then, tap into the power dialer to speed up cold calling for your sales team.

 That said, Aircall is more expensive than the other systems on this list.
 The basic plan costs $30 per user per month and has a three-user minimum.
 So really, it costs at least $90 per month.